 Desired Skills & Experience

-● This position requires in-person work when running programming at the farmers market, deemed an essential function.
+This position requires in-person work when running programming at the farmers market, deemed an essential function, or in schools or school gardens, as mandates allow.
 Personal Protective Equipment is provided, and all mandated social distancing and health requirements are followed.
 Non-farmers market/in-person work may be conducted from home during the pandemic.

 CUESA is an equal opportunity employer that strives to create a diverse, equitable and inclusive workforce.
 We strongly encourage people of color, LGBTQ individuals, and people with other marginalized identities to apply.